 Songfacts®: You can leave comments about the song at the bottom of the page.

-Bobby Day wrote this song with Leon René, a songwriter and record executive who also wrote "Little Bitty Pretty One" and "Over and Over" with Day.
+This song was written by Leon René, a songwriter and record executive who also wrote "Little Bitty Pretty One" and "Over and Over" with Day.
 The songwriting credits get confusing, as René used pseudonyms.
 On "Rockin' Robin," he is credited as either Jimmy or Jesse Thomas.
-Day sometimes credited under his real name, the very appropriate Robert Byrd.
+Bobby Day is also sometimes credited as a co-writer on the song under his real name, the very appropriate Robert Byrd.
 Another name that sometimes shows up on the credits is Michael Mc Ginnis, which might be another name Day used.

 Musicians on this track included Barney Kessel on guitar and Earl Palmer on drums.
 That famous piccolo part was played by Plas Johnson, who was better known as a saxophone player - he did the Pink Panther theme.
 These guys were some of the first call Los Angeles area studio musicians who played on hundreds of sessions and built a reputation for their skill and proficiency.
 Later on, musicians like Hal Blaine, Glen Campbell and Carol Kaye were added to mix.